uxlfoundation/oneDNN/doc/advanced/experimental.md

 calculated as max(4 * 1000000 * (1 - 0.99), 1).

 ###### COO encoding
+Supported only for the CPU and GPU engines.
 Only one of the input tensors can be sparse.
 The output tensor is always dense.

 The following data type combinations are supported: